Stocks make gains, oil prices rise as OPEC raises production

 Meanwhile high inflation is eating into corporate profits, while the war in Ukraine and COVID-19 restrictions in China have also weighed on markets.

 Investors continue monitoring corporate earnings and financial updates.
-Microsoft fell 0.7% after cutting its financial forecasts for the current quarter, citing unfavorable changes in exchange rates.
-Online pet store Chewy surged 22% after reporting strong earnings.
+Microsoft rose 0.3%, recovering from an early slide, after cutting its financial forecasts for the current quarter.
+The software pioneer cited unfavorable changes in exchange rates.
+Online pet store Chewy surged 22.5% after reporting strong earnings.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.